 My research offers a rhetorical framework for helping educators and leaders in higher education shape education policy.

 In parallel with my research on higher education policy, I engage in two forms of pedagogy research: (1) research on how to effectively plan and scaffold community engagement courses and (2) research that examines how external policy pressures shape the teaching of writing in college classrooms.
-Recently I have been working collaboratively on a study about how to foster intellectual risk-taking in the writing classroom through the use of qualitative methods and alternative forms of assessment.
-The goal of the project is to help instructors and students navigate the tension between their learning goals and outcomes-based assessment.